How to Clean Nike Air Max Shoes

 We would recommend you look for foam cleaners.
 Foam cleaners work well because they prevent your Air Max (or boots and shoes) from getting too wet.
 Getting your trainers too wet changes their shape and can cause damage.

-If you’re taking your Air Max on holiday, to the beach, camping or to festivals, you might also want to take some kind of shoe cleaner with you.
+If you’re taking your Air Max on holiday, to the beach, camping or to festivals, you might also want to take some kind of shoe cleaning kit with you.
 After all, you don’t want your trainers looking dirty on the first day and then having to wear them all week!

 It’s a good idea to look for travel shoe cleaning kits, like Boot Buddy, which are easy to carry.

 Not to brag or anything, but we’re pretty proud of the fact that not one, not two, but three dragons from Dragons’ Den said yes to Boot Buddy.
 We absolutely love keeping your trainers clean and long-lasting and helping the environment in the process.
-If you’d like to know more about us, you can check us out here.
-Or head to our Boot Buddy shop.
+If you do too, check out the Boot Buddy range for keeping your Nike Air Max shoes clean below.

 Back to blog